Skip to main content

 Queens historic districts include the Douglaston Historic District, the Jackson Heights Historic District, and the Richmond Hill Historic District, among others.
 Each carries specific design guidelines governing facade materials, window profiles, roofline alterations, and signage.

 Scope boundary and coverage limitations: This page covers landmark and historic renovation contracting as it applies within the boundaries of Queens County, New York.
 Regulatory authority is primarily exercised by the LPC, the New York City Department of Buildings (DOB), and OPRHP.
 Properties located in Nassau County, Nassau's incorporated villages, or other New York City boroughs are not covered here.
-Federal tax credit programs administered by the National Park Service apply to federally listed properties and are noted where relevant, but federal agency procedures fall outside the primary scope of this reference.
+Federal tax credit programs administered by the National Park Service apply to federally verified properties and are noted where relevant, but federal agency procedures fall outside the primary scope of this reference.

 Core Mechanics or Structure